hav4ik/hav4ik.github.io/articles/_drafts/2019-01-22-mtl-a-practical-survey.md

 Traditionally, the development of Multi-Task Learning was aimed to improve the generalization of multiple task predictors by jointly training them, while allowing some sort of knowledge transfer and between them [(Caruana, 1997)][caruana1997].
 If you, for example, train a *surface normal prediction* model and *depth prediction* model together, they will definitely share mutually-benefitial features together [(Eigen et al. 2015)][eigen-dnl].
 This motivation is clearly inspired by natural intelligence &mdash; living creatures in an remarkable way can easily learn a task by leveraging the knowledge from other tasks.
 A broader generalization of this idea is called [Lifelong Learning][lifelong-learning], in which different tasks are not even learned simultaneously.

 However, screw these academic stuffs, **we are [engineers][im-an-engineer]**!
 Why should we care about leveraging diverse features from different tasks when we can just *slap that AI* with more data ([kagglers][kagglers] doesn't count here)?
 If you are an engineer from *big AF* companies like Google, Samsung, Microsoft, etc. then *Hell Yeah* you've got a *ton* of cash to *splash out* on labellers!
 Just hire them to get more data.
-Thus our main motivation for Multi-Task learning are less obvious, but even more important from an engineering and consumer standpoint:
+Thus, our main motivation for Multi-Task learning are less obvious, but even more important from an engineering and consumer standpoint:

 -  **To optimize multiple objectives at once.** For instance, in [GANs][gan], it is shown in various tasks that often incorporating additonal loss functions can yield much better results ([Isola et al. 2017][pix2pix]; [Wang et al. 2018][vid2vid]).
 A [regularization term][regularization] can also be considered as additional objective.

 -  **To reduce the cost of running multiple models**.
 My Korean boss always yells at my team *"we need faster CNNs!"* in his typical asian accent (no offense, I'm also asian).
 How can we further speed up the 5 models that are already optimized both in size and speed by more than 40 times?
 Oh, yeah, we can merge all of them into a single Multi-Task model!

 In this article, I will only focus on the two motivation above.
-The *motto* of this article is: *simple as instant noodle, easy to implement, and effective as heck!* I will overview [3,5 sorts of instant noodles][3-5-anonymous] to help you survive everyday situations in MTL.
-As I continue to write this article, it became a convenient note for my lecture as well, so here you will find more in-depth theoretical stuffs (that normally only the full papers have) than a typical survey will do.
+The *motto* of this article is: *simple as instant noodle*, i.e. easy to implement and effective as heck!
+I will overview [3,5 sorts of instant noodles][3-5-anonymous] to help you survive everyday situations in MTL.
+This blog post serves me as a lecture note as well, so here you will find more in-depth theoretical stuffs (that normally only the full papers have) than a typical survey will do.
 This article will be structured as following:

 -  In [**Section 1**][section-1], I will outline the challenges of optimizing multiple objectives at once and describe a cool paper from [NeurIPS 2018][nips2018] that fits our motto of *instant noodleness.* Then, in [**subsection 1.4**][subsection-1-4], I will propose some modifications of my own to it that generalizes the approach to more complicated architectures that I used in practical applications.